PunyabratSaikia/Covid-19-prediction/README.md

 1:Importing data-sets from google drive

-2.Extracting the images from the datasets resizing them.
+2.Extracting the images from the datasets and resizing them.

 3.Converting the images into matrices with the help of open CV and normalizing the pixel-intensities to 255.